Do you need RV insurance?

 There are no travel trailer insurance requirements for any state, but auto liability coverage is required in nearly every state for the vehicle used to tow your trailer.
 If you make payments on your travel trailer, regardless of whether you lease or buy, your lender will typically require a travel trailer insurance policy.

-Since liability coverage is not an option for travel trailer insurance, your travel trailer policy will consist of coverages for physical damage and other RV insurance coverages you choose to add.
+Since liability coverage isn't an option for travel trailer insurance, your travel trailer policy will consist of coverages for physical damage and other RV insurance coverages you choose to add.
 Comprehensive coverage is included for all travel trailer policies, while collision may be optional if your trailer is paid in full.

 What if your motorhome or travel trailer is your permanent residence?

 If you live in your RV full-time, you can purchase full-time RV insurance — a policy consisting of coverages offering broader protection for when your RV is parked.
-Full-time RV insurance is never mandatory but may be valuable if your RV is your permanent residence.
-For instance, full-timer’s liability coverage can cover you, up to a specified limit, if you're responsible for injuries in or near your RV, and loss assessment coverage may pay for fees charged by your RV association for damage to shared areas.
+Full-time RV insurance isn't mandatory but may be valuable if your RV is your permanent residence.

 Ask an agent